-After the birth and months down the line, I realised my muscles had widened and my inner strength (core) was gone, I could actually put my fingers through the gap!
-It was then that I realised my body had really changed and I had no core strength.
+After my third and last baby, I realised my stomach muscles had widened and my inner strength (core) was gone.
+I could actually put my fingers through the gap in my stomach and that was when I realised my body had really changed and I had no core middle strength.

-Hindsight and knowledge are a wonderful thing and if only I knew then what I know now it would have saved me a lot of time in the gym!
+Hindsight and knowledge are a wonderful thing, if only I knew then what I know now it would have saved me a lot of time in the gym.
 It’s never too late and I’m proof of that.

-I now realised that the best time to begin core strengthening is before you get pregnant.
-If you have already had a child and are planning for another one, try to strengthen those core muscles before your next pregnancy otherwise it will only get worse.
+The best time to begin core strengthening is before you get pregnant.
+If you have already had a child and are planning for another one, try to strengthen those core stomach muscles before your next pregnancy otherwise it will only become worse.

 It goes to show that age is a mind-set!